gerssivaldosantos/gerssivaldosantos/README.md

-## WELCOME I AM A FRONT AND MOBILE DEVELOPER/ REACT, REACT NATIVE ⚡!
+## WELCOME !, I'M FRONT AND MOBILE DEVELOPER/ REACT, REACT NATIVE ⚡!
 ## Below is a quick summary of this github and my experience !
  <div>
   <a href="https://github.com/gerssivaldosantos">